iksnae/actual-intelligence/book/en/chapter-02/03-intermediate-prompting-strategies.md

 The most effective prompting often combines several of these techniques.
 Here's an example that integrates role assignment, format specification, and examples:

-"I want you to act as an experienced science teacher for middle school students.
+`I want you to act as an experienced science teacher for middle school students.
 Create a lesson plan about photosynthesis that will engage 7th graders with different learning styles.
 The lesson plan should include:

 1. Learning objectives (in bullet points)
 2. A 5-minute attention-grabbing introduction activity